 It’s hard to achieve consensus in large companies.
-As a result, while the majority of the stakeholders involved in supply chain might decide to go for a specific vendor, a minority might remain adamant in enforcing their own vision, or wish to opt for certain features of a different product altogether.
+As a result, while the majority of the stakeholders involved in supply chain might decide to go for a specific vendor , a minority might remain adamant in enforcing their own vision, or wish to opt for certain features of a different product altogether.
 Since software customization constitutes a profitable business for large software vendors, the vendor is too frequently happy to oblige, inflating the costs and perceived value in the process.
 However, good software takes years to write, and when done correctly the end-result represents a fine-tuned trade-off between conflicting goals.
-The near systematic end result of software customization by large companies is to take away the original properties of the product and to make it not better, but worse.
+The near systematic end result of software over-customization by large companies is to take away the original properties of the product and to make it not better, but worse, by adding more and more layers to it, thereby turning it into a monster.
 There is no shortage of software vendors.
 If the solution doesn’t fit your company, move on and pick another vendor.
-If no vendor fits your company, then either your business is truly unique - which is rare - or you should revise your requirements.
+If no vendor fits your company, then either your business is truly unique - which is rare - or perhaps you should revise your requirements.

-Around 2010, it was all rage in retail to figure out how to leverage weather forecasts in order to refine demand forecasts.
-In 2012, it was all rage about how to factor social media data into demand forecasting.
+Around 2010, it was all the rage in retail to figure out how to leverage weather forecasts in order to refine demand forecasts.
+In 2012, it was all the rage to factor social media data into demand forecasting.
 In 2014, Big Data was dominant, only to be replaced by machine learning in 2016.
 Every year that goes by comes with its new wave of buzzwords.
 While there is never much harm in revisiting an old problem with a fresh perspective, quite the opposite actually, losing sight of the core challenges is the near certainty of endangering whatever initiative is already undertaken.
 If it’s too good to be true, then it probably is.
 Supply chain improvements are hard-earned.
-Make sure that novelty focuses on the core challenges faced by the supply chain.
+Make sure that any novelty you want to bring in really focuses on the core challenges faced by your supply chain.